Health-RI/health-ri-metadata/README.md

 # Health RI Metadata Schemas

 HealthRI metadata schemas draft project, aiming to define the HealthRI core metadata schema using DCAT and other standards to publish in a FAIR Data Point.
 This is part of the Health RI portal project (extension of Health RI COVID portal https://covid19initiatives.health-ri.nl/).

+### Core Metadata Schema
 The core metadata schema can also be used as a guideline for other portals.
-The core metadata schema can be extended to COVID metadata, Cohort Metadata, Dementia Metadata, governance aspects (Accessibility) etc.
+The core metadata schema can be extended to COVID metadata, Cohort Metadata, Dementia Metadata, governance aspects (Accessibility) etc. The extensions are defined by working groups (e.g. Omics group) and hereby called "leaves" from the sunflower diagram.

+### Leaves Metadata Schema
+- Omics #Omics group, add the link to your git folder here)
+- Cohorts
+- Biobanks
+- Oncology
+- Rare Diseases

 ### Diagrams
 - Core metadata https://drive.google.com/file/d/18Cq_lamOPybPcTWw_YxJACYARQTD6WmD/view?usp=sharing